jingjia-zhang/Team36-Smart-Pet-Feeder/README.md

 5. IR Sensor Check: Is Pet Nearby?

-   If No → return to top of loop.
+   If No → return to top of loop.<br>
    If Yes → proceed with interaction and validation.

 6. Capture Image via Camera

-   Take a snapshot or stream video.
+   Take a snapshot or stream video.<br>

-   Upload image to server for logging or user view
+   Upload image to server for logging or user view.

 7. Check Feeding Schedule

-   Compare current time to feeding schedule (local or server-configured).
+   Compare current time to feeding schedule (local or server-configured).<br>

-   If time is right → proceed
+   If time is right → proceed.<br>

-   If not yet → optionally notify server or return to loop
+   If not yet → optionally notify server or return to loop.

 8. Voice Prompt + Interaction

-   Play voice line (e.g., “Welcome, want some food?”)
+    Play voice line (e.g., “Welcome, want some food?”).<br>

-   Optionally detect voice input from user/pet
+    Optionally detect voice input from user/pet.

 9. Feeding and Watering Action

-   Activate feeder and water pump
+   Activate feeder and water pump.<br>

-   Use delay-based timing for control
+   Use delay-based timing for control.

 10. Log + Upload Feeding Event

-    Record: Timestamp; Pet presence; Snapshot; Feeding status (success/fail)
+    Record: Timestamp; Pet presence; Snapshot; Feeding status (success/fail).<br>

-    Upload to server: Cloud dashboard; Push notification
+    Upload to server: Cloud dashboard; Push notification.

 11. Return to Loop

-    Short wait or idle state
+    Short wait or idle state.<br>

-    Go back to IR detection
+    Go back to IR detection.

 ## Main Modules